williaml33moore/bathtub/README.md

 In the meantime, feel free to have a look at [bathtub_test_paper](https://edaplayground.com/x/RiMD) on EDA Playground.
 Its purpose is to validate the code samples in the paper.

-I promise, more is to come!
+I promise, there is more to come!
 Stay tuned and stay in touch.